nyc-crh/site/content/gallery/puerto-ricans.md

 Puerto Ricans became citizens of the United States in 1917, as part of the US’s claiming control of the island.
 As US citizens, those who wanted to come to the mainland faced fewer barriers than immigrants from other countries.
 In the 1930s and 1940s, hundreds of thousands of Puerto Ricans made the choice to migrate.
 Many came to New York City.
 Racial segregation in housing meant that they often lived alongside Black families like Toni Cade Bambara’s in Harlem.
 They also lived alongside Italian-American and Black families in East Harlem and the Lower East Side.

 Many Puerto Rican migrants spoke only Spanish, and many New York City schools were not prepared or willing to support them.[^1] Many Puerto Rican students and families wanted to learn English while also keeping and respecting their home language.
-Instead, many Puerto Rican children, like Bambara’s young neighbor, were quickly categorized as disabled - here, as “retarded” - by school administrators on the basis of their language and their race.
+Instead, many Puerto Rican children, like Bambara’s young neighbor, were quickly categorized as disabled by school administrators on the basis of their language and their race.

 Decades after author Toni Cade Bambara witnessed this treatment of her neighbor, the same pattern still continued.
 Evelina López Antonetty and United Bronx Parents organized parents in support of bilingual education - so that Puerto Rican children could learn in both Spanish and English.
 They also called for careful testing of students in their own languages, so that not speaking English would not be interpreted as a disability, and so that students’ disabilities could be correctly identified.
 > It was 1948—the year after the big snow in New York, I was in the 4th grade… living in that part of Harlem strivers called “Washington Heights”—151st Street between Amsterdam & B’way.